About the Blue-breasted Quail

 How can I identify the Blue-breasted Quail?

-The king quail, also known as the blue-breasted quail, Asian blue quail, Chinese painted quail, or Chung-Chi, is a very small, diminutive galliform of the tribe Coturnicini in the subfamily Phasianinae.
-They are the smallest member in this subfamily and the family Phasianidae, as well as being the s...
+The king quail, also known as the Asian blue quail, blue-breasted quail, Chinese painted quail, button quail, or Chung-Chi, is a very small, diminutive galliform of the tribe Coturnicini in the subfamily Phasianinae.
+They are the smallest member in this subfamily and the family Phasianidae, as well ...

 Where can I report a Blue-breasted Quail sighting?